 Your credit report provides a snap-shot of all of your financial activity over the last six years, so that lenders can use it as a guide to decide whether you should be accepted for things like loans, credit cards and mortgages.

-Noddle creates its credit reports by using information provided to us by TransUnion UK.
-They receive information directly from organisations, such as lenders and local authorities.
+Noddle creates its credit reports by using information provided to us directly by organisations, such as lenders and authorities.
 It works the same for other credit reference agencies too, although who they get information from and when might be different.

 Financial Account Information